tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 It's not an easy thing for a bride to swallow:  juggling food prep, alterations, cancellations, seating arrangements, two sides of the family, busy bodies, food allergies, one aunt that won't stop calling, and another one that keeps asking if her wearing white to our wedding as she's sort of the matriarch of the family was going to be a problem (side note: we told her multiple times that it was not okay).
 The list goes on, trust me.

 And doing it all alone?
 It was a big ask.
 Which is why when my fiancée asked for an explanation.
 I had to tell her the truth no matter how terrible it sounded.
-It wouldn't feel right knowing that the precursor to our marriage was a lie.
+It just wouldn't feel right knowing that the precursor to our marriage was a lie.

 "Is it kids?
 Oh God, do you have a little Jimmy running around somewhere?
 No, Jim.
 The wedding is in 13 more days.
 I can't handle this right now."

 "Lars, what?
 No. It's not a kid."

 She was peeling and stamping invitations in our tiny 625 square foot apartment.
 "Well then what is it?
 I thought we agreed to no bachelor parties.
 I thought.
 We agreed that those were for people who were ready for a wedding but not the marriage.
-I don't care if it's tradition."
+I don't care if it is Tradition."
 She stamped the envelop extra hard.

 "No, it's nothing like that.
 Trust me."
 I shuddered just thinking about it.
 "It's not any kind of thing I would be doing if I didn't have to."